freewarefocus/py400kb/README.md

 ## How to use a different Keyboard and/or Mouse

-If you want to plug in a differnet keyboard or mouse instead of using one of the presets (--pi400, --pi500, --pi500plus) then you will need to pass in the device's HID, PID and device name.
+If you want to plug in a different keyboard or mouse instead of using one of the presets (--pi400, --pi500, --pi500plus), then you will need to pass in the device's HID, PID and device name.
 If you are just using a different mouse, for example, you can still use a preset and pass in an override just for the mouse.
 These commands were tested on Pi OS Bookworm & Trixie.

 **Commands to identify a new keyboard or mouse in Pi OS**
 - List keyboards & mice for use wth the --keboard-dev & --mouse-dev arguments.
-Look for the one with "event" in it's name:
+Look for the one with "event" in its name:
 ```bash
 ls -l /dev/input/by-id/
 ```